sisidjidji/401-data-structures-and-algorithms/README.md

 Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
 Within your LinkedList class, include a head property.
 Upon instantiation, an empty Linked List should be created.
 Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
-Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
+Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Nodeâ€™s value somewhere within the list.
 Define a method called toString (or __str__ in Python) which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 "{ a } -> { b } -> { c } -> NULL"